project-open-data/project-open-data.github.io/v1.1/schema.md

 bureauCode				| Bureau Code			| Federal agencies, combined agency and bureau code from [OMB Circular A-11, Appendix C](http://www.whitehouse.gov/sites/default/files/omb/assets/a11_current_year/app_c.pdf) in the format of `015:11`.
 programCode				| Program Code			| Federal agencies, list the primary program related to this data asset, from the [Federal Program Inventory](http://goals.performance.gov/sites/default/files/images/FederalProgramInventory_FY13_MachineReadable_091613.xls).
 Use the format of `015:001`
 rights		| Rights 	| This may include information regarding access or restrictions based on privacy, security, or other policies.
 This should also serve as an explanation for the selected “accessLevel” including instructions for how to access a restricted file, if applicable, or explanation for why a “non-public” or “restricted public” data asset is not “public,” if applicable.
 Text, 255 characters.
-accessURL				| Download URL        	| URL providing direct access to the downloadable distribution of a dataset.
+accessURL				| Access URL        	| URL providing indirect access to a dataset, for example via API or a graphical interface.
-webService				| Endpoint            	| Endpoint of web service to access dataset.
+downloadURL				| Download URL        	| URL providing direct access to a downloadable file of a dataset.
 format					| Format              	| The file format or API type of the distribution.
 license					| License             	| The license with which the dataset or API is published.
 See [Open Licenses](/open-licenses/) for more information. spatial					| Spatial				| The range of spatial applicability of a dataset.
 Could include a spatial region like a bounding box or a named place.